JavaScript's "destructors" or the explicit resource management

 Asynchronous disposal

-The disposal can also be asynchronous if it's used in an asynchronous function or the top level context.
-In this
+The disposal can also be asynchronous if it's used in an asynchronous function or the top level context of a JS

 case we need